cfwheels/cfwheels/readme.md

 _Note:_ The build script has only been tested against Railo 3.3.0.007 or higher at this time.

  1. Make sure the URL rewriting is _**OFF**_
  2. Open `wheels/version.cfm` file and edit the version to correspond with the build.
  3. Update `wheels/CHANGELOG` to reflect version and build date.
-4. Point your browser to the `build.cfm` file (ex: `http://localhost/builders/build.cfm`).
+ 4. Click the `Generate Release` on the Framework line in the `grey debug area`
-5. The build will create a zip file named `cfwheels.<version>.zip` in parent directory of the repo.
+ 5. The build will create a zip file named `cfwheels.<version>.zip` in `builders/output/release` directory of the repo.
  6. Annouce and post the build to the Core Team.

 ## Generating API Documentation

 _Note:_ The API generation script has only been tested against Railo 3.3.0.007 or higher at this time.

  1. Make sure the URL rewriting is _**OFF**_
-2. Point your browser to the API Generator at `http://localhost/builders/api/index.cfm`
+ 2. Click the `Generate Documentation` on the Framework line in the `grey debug area`
  3. The generator will automatically create all the pages for the Wheels API in `wheels/docs/Wheels API`
+ 4. An XML file will be created in the `builders/output/docs` directory.
+This can be used to create code hinting for editors if desired.

 You may overload or overwrite any of the outputted API documentation by adding to the `builders/api/overload.cfm`.
 A diagram of the generated API structure is provided in the document.